revolalex/Tech_Watch_Assignator/README.md

 [![Repos Badge](https://badges.pufler.dev/repos/puf17640)](https://github.com/revolalex)
 ![Profile views](https://gpvc.arturio.dev/revolalex)
 Full Stack Project (Front-End, Back-End, API, DB)
-> The goal was to realize a groupe generator in wich you can add a list off students, chose a number of students per groups and generate a groups randomly.
+> The goal was to realize a tech watch assignator for student 👩‍🎓 👨‍🎓
 ---
+What the app can do:
+- add a student
+- delete a student
+- assign a tech watch to a group of student
+- see the past and the next tech watch
+- see the available student ...

 ### Mandatory
 Use MongoDB and Mongoose, Express, NodeJS, HTML, CSS, EJS...